I am a junior computer science student currently attending Northwestern University, with experience as a TA at the Illinois Institute of Technology.

 I have started attending my first hackathons in fall 2017 by attending MHacks X and Boilermake V back-to-back.
 In spring 2018, I attended HackIllinois.
 I spent my time there developing my first RESTful API for a chrome extension.
 You can find specific details about the things I helped make at my Devpost profile., as well as the Projects section on this website.

-I also have classroom experience with SQL (Oracle SQL and PostgreSQL) -- so I'm able to do work with databases.
+I also have classroom experience with SQL (Oracle SQL and PostgreSQL).

 I use both Windows and Linux as operating systems of choice, depending on the task at hand -- if I'm doing a lot of programming work, I'll boot Ubuntu.
 If I want to take advantage of Microsoft's technologies (primarily for gaming), I'll switch to Windows.